Were You Or A Loved One Harmed By A Medical Professional?

 Proving Medical Negligence

 Success in a medical malpractice claim hinges on the plaintiff’s ability to prove several elements of medical negligence.
 First, the plaintiff must show the court that an official doctor-patient relationship existed between the plaintiff and defendant.
 Next, the plaintiff must show how the defendant was negligent and failed to meet an acceptable standard of care in the given situation.
 Finally, the plaintiff must prove that his or her damages were the result of the defendant’s negligence and not some other cause.
-The plaintiff may only sue if he or she suffered actual harm, measurable injury, or other loss due to the defendant’s negligence.
+The plaintiff may only sue if he or she suffered actual harm, measurable injury, or any other loss due to the defendant’s negligence.

-How to File a Medical Malpractice Claim in New Jersey
+How To File A Medical Malpractice Claim In New Jersey

 Physicians owe a duty of care to every patient they treat.
 Violation of this duty of care may give rise to a viable medical malpractice claim.
 If you believe your health care provider committed medical malpractice, it is important to take proper steps, because the course of action you take could affect your eventual right to compensation for your injuries.
 It’s essential to know what constitutes a medical malpractice claim so you can effectively protect your case.
 Take these steps as soon as possible if you believe a health care provider committed professional negligence:

-Discuss Your Case With a Medical Malpractice Lawyer
+Discuss Your Case With A Medical Malpractice Lawyer